the-mes/deno-cli-starter/README.md

 ## Options

-- `-b, --blue` display message in blue
+- `-b, --blue` display the message in blue

 ## License